BarthPaleologue/Blog/content/posts/translating-books-at-home/index.md

 ## Human translation efforts

 The easiest solution by far would be to find another suitable translation.
-From what I could find, there is no other english translation for book 4 to 6.
+Unfortunately, there is no other english translation for book 4 to 6.

 There was [a community-led project](https://legendofgalacticheroes.blogspot.com/) to translate all the books but it seems they only got around to translate the first one, before sadly stopping in 2015.